sanmyyung/Sql_Project_Data_Job/README.md

 # Introduction
+In this project, we investigate job postings from 2023, focusing on data analyst roles to uncover valuable insights that can guide job seekers and organizations alike.
+The analysis aims to shed light on top-paying positions, critical skills for high-rating jobs, in-demand competencies, and optimal skills to learn.
 # Background
+The job market for data analysts continues to grow, driven by the demand for data-driven decision-making across various sectors.
+This study analyzes job postings to answer the following key questions:

+What are the top-paying data analyst jobs?
+What skills are required for high-rating data analyst roles?
+What are the most in-demand skills in data analysis?
+What skills command the highest salaries?
+What are the most optimal skills to learn based on demand and salary?

 # Tools Used
+The analysis is powered by PostgreSQL, VS Code, git and SQL queries, with results processed into visual insights and recommendations.

 |Skills| Demand |
 |------|--------|
 |SQL   |7291    |
 | Excel| 4611  |
 # The Analysis
+ Top-Paying Data Analyst Jobs

+The top-paying data analyst roles were identified by analyzing average annual salaries across job titles.
+The highest-paying positions include roles like Director of Analytics and Associate Director roles, with salaries up to 650,000.
+A bar chart provides a visualization of these top-paying positions, showing clear peaks for high-salary roles.
 ```
 with top_paying_job AS (
     SELECT